Marshall Forstein, MD

 Adult Psychiatry Training Coordinator

-Bob is currently the 2014 Program Chair for the coordinators’ caucus of the American Association of Directors of Psychiatry Residency Training (AADPRT).
+Bob is currently the 2015 Chair of the Program Planning Committee for the coordinators’ caucus of the American Association of Directors of Psychiatry Residency Training (AADPRT).
 He received AADPRT’s annual Coordinators’ Recognition Award in 2012.